 Many of our competitors have substantially greater financial, technological, manufacturing, marketing, managerial and research and development resources and experience than we do.
-Furthermore, acquisitions of competitors or competitors may be able to develop, obtain regulatory approval and gain market share for their products more rapidly than us.
+Furthermore, acquisitions of competing companies by large pharmaceutical companies could enhance our competitors' resources.
+Accordingly, our competitors may be able to develop, obtain regulatory approval and gain market share for their products more rapidly than us.